RunninglVlan/CatlikeCoding/Basics-BuildingAGraph/README.md

 ## What's new
 - Optimization: Remember to move loop-invariant code out of loops
-- Shader Graph works with URP (and HDRP)
+- Used Shader Graph instead of coding shader.
+Shader Graph needs URP (or HDRP) to work